pflanze/utf-8-lineseparator/docs/design.md

 match the ones created on the fly in other places, even if the type expression (macro call) is the same).</small>

-The Option types need to be checked via their `.is_nothing` attribute whether they actually contain a value.
+The Option types need to be checked via their `.is_none` attribute whether they actually contain a value.

 ### Result